-Zynga Inc. (ZNGA), the social-game maker that held an initial public offering last year, is cutting 5 percent of staff, shutting offices and ending more than a dozen titles to compensate for slowing sales growth.
+Zynga Inc. (ZNGA:US), the social-game maker that held an initial public offering last year, is cutting 5 percent of staff, shutting offices and ending more than a dozen titles to compensate for slowing sales growth.

 San Francisco-based Zynga is closing an office in Boston, trimming staff in Austin, Texas and weighing the closure of studios in Japan and the U.K., Chief Executive Officer Mark Pincus wrote yesterday in a memo obtained by Bloomberg.
-The cuts affect about 142 of the 2,846 workers (ZNGA) Zynga had at the end of 2011.
+The cuts affect about 142 of the 2,846 workers (ZNGA:US) Zynga had at the end of 2011.

 “As much as headcount reductions are painful, I think it’s a necessary alignment of their resources,” said Sebastian, who has a neutral rating on Zynga.
 “They were overstaffed in core social gaming.
 There needs to be a more aggressive transition into mobile games.”

 The company, scheduled to release third-quarter results later, will probably report a net loss of $87.4 million on sales of $291.5 million, the average of analysts’ predictions compiled by Bloomberg.
 The company reported a profit of $12.5 million on sales of $306.8 million a year earlier.